rwdroge/oe_web_api/api-docs/EXTENDING_THE_API.md

 6. **Security**: Consider security implications and implement appropriate measures
 7. **Performance**: Optimize database queries and consider pagination for large datasets

-By following this guide, you can easily extend the GenericServiceRefactored API with new entities while maintaining the architecture and design patterns of the existing codebase.
+By following this guide, you can easily extend the GenericService API with new entities while maintaining the architecture and design patterns of the existing codebase.